 But does the specific ranking matter?
 Mississippi State's 2014 miss aside, does ranking No. 1 in the first poll help?
 In theory, that allows for a team to drop three spots and still make the semifinals.

 Here's how the season's first No. 1s have finished in the final CFP rankings.
 Four of the five safely made it to the semifinals.
 But those four teams all lost in the National Championship Game.

 - 2014 Mississippi State: Missed CFP

 - 2017: Georgia: Made CFP, lost title

-Of course, by half of the first four CFP ranked teams missing, that means eight teams have crashed into the field.
+Of course, by nearly half of the first four CFP ranked teams missing, that means nine teams have crashed into the field from outside the top four.
 Here's how far they've come from the outside:

 |School||First CFP ranking||Final CFP ranking|